citrus

 3. Swap starchy carbs for veggies

 Research shows that the more vegetables we eat, the less the risk of developing illnesses.
-So we should be aiming for 7 to 10 portions a day to ensure our body gets all it needs.
+We should be aiming for 7 to 10 portions a day to ensure our body gets all it needs.
 Now, you may say, wow, that’s a lot!!

 A great tip is to swap your evening carbs with vegetables.
 How?
 Well, you turn your vegetables into a pasta or rice replacement.
 Ever tried cauliflower or broccoli rice?
-Or cauliflower mash?
-Or courgette pasta?
+Cauliflower mash?
+Courgette pasta?
 Or even cauliflower pizza?
 They are all really tasty.
 Here is a recipe for a cauliflower risotto.
-Since it is not asparagus season, you could replace those with other vegetables of your choice.
+Feel free to replace the asparagus with a vegetable of your choice.

 Do you need more ideas to increase your vegetable intake?
 I shared 7 habits to reach your 10 a day here.